newmanjb/DynamicDeployment/README.md

 # DynamicDeployment
-Illustrates a simple way to dynamically deploy functionality within a monolith i.e. without using a microservice architecture
+Illustrates a simple way to dynamically deploy functionality within a java monolith without having to restart it.